There has been an increase in both physical and emotional abuse since the onset of the pandemic.

 ‘The emotional toll can make you feel moody, irritable and constantly on edge,’ Gauffin continues.
 ‘You may find it difficult to think straight and become more withdrawn and isolated from friends and family, which makes you even more vulnerable.’

-You may also become more self-destructive, for example drinking or smoking more to help you cope.
+Symptoms of emotional abuse may also start to show in your behaviour.
+You may become more self-destructive, for example drinking or smoking more to help you cope.
 Or you may lose your appetite and find your sleep is affected.

 ‘Emotional abuse can also lead to mental health problems like anxiety and depression,’ says Gauffin.
 ‘In some cases, you may develop symptoms of post-traumatic stress disorder (PTSD) such as flashbacks, intrusive thoughts and nightmares.’